It's okay to have questions.

 How did #bossbabesATX come to be?

-#bossbabesATX was founded by Jane Hervey in Austin, Texas in May 2015.
-Jane and the nonprofit's original co-founding board members, Leslie Lozano and Ashlee Pryor, worked diligently from 2015 to 2017 to turn the grassroots initiative into a 501C3 nonprofit.
-Thanks to their efforts, we now offer year-round programming and coalition-building services.
-We are still run by a volunteer board and committee and two part-timers. :)
+#bossbabesATX was founded by Jane Hervey in Austin, Texas in May 2015 as a grassroots series of meet-ups.
+In 2017, after cycles of growth and community interest, Hervey determined the organization needed to become a nonprofit to fulfill its commitment to amplifying gender equality within creative industry.
+Jane and the organization's first team members, Leslie Lozano and Ashlee Pryor, comprised #BBATX’s first nonprofit board in 2017.
+Thanks to their efforts, we now offer year-round programming and coalition-building services and are a registered 501c3.
+We are still run by a volunteer board and committee, as well as two part-time staff members. :)

 What does "women and nonbinary" mean?

-These terms are the most accurate terms we’ve found to talk about our community.
-We work with a lot of people, many whose identities exist outside the binary of "woman" and "man."
-We're here to promote gender equality first and foremost, and recognizing our spectrum of identities is important to us.
-It gives us permission to be ourselves, while providing room for us to explore, challenge and learn about the best ways to challenge gender inequality.
+These terms are the most accurate terms we’ve found to talk about our community, and they’re likely subject to change.
+We work with a lot of different kinds of people with a variety of identities, some of which exist outside the binary of "woman" and "man."
+So, recognizing the spectrum of gender identities within our community is important.
+Using more inclusive language (and also updating our language as necessary) gives us permission to be ourselves, while providing room for us to explore our own opinions and learn about the best ways to challenge gender inequality.

 Who is #bossbabesATX for?